-- What are my strengths and weaknesses?

-- How do I support and interact with my peers and those I encounter?

-- How can I achieve the best I can?

-- What can I do today to be better than yesterday?

-- Fundamental British Values
+- What are my strengths and weaknesses? - How do I support and interact with my peers and those I encounter? - How can I achieve the best I can? - What can I do today to be better than yesterday? - Fundamental British Values: democracy, rule of Law, individual liberty, and mutual respect for and tolerance of those of different faiths and beliefs

 These points, as well as others, are discussed and explored through form time, whole Junior College assembly, PSHE sessions, and Progression Mentor 1:1s.
-External speakers are also often invited to share their own stories, journey and strategies of "personal worship".
+External speakers may also be invited to share their own stories, journey and strategies of "personal worship".